 This is the look on my face to something like this:

 I get the concept; I understand what they are saying and that these people want me and my babies and family to be safe all the time.
 My retort to that is that such a concept is shortsighted and, frankly, wrong.
 Do predators seek targets out lustfulness?
 Surely.
 But predicting what a predator thinks is fetching is impossible and this philosophy about modesty being protection is about as narrow-minded and draconian as it comes.
 And it’s also really dangerous to adhere to subjective forms of dress when such things have been used since the dawn of civilization to subvert women and children and lesser class people.
 Or mark people as ‘other’.
-That’s dangerous business, folks.
+That’s a dangerous business, folks.

 I was recently asked the question, “If a woman wears Vicky Secret’s pants with the PINK written on the ass, her midriff showing, and I wear conservative jeans and top, who is more likely to be raped?”